Sun and sunburn

 You can burn in the water.
 Even if you are swimming in a pool or snorkelling in the sea, you can still get burnt.

 Clouds may give a false sense of security.
-Most of the UV radiation from sunshine still comes through thin cloud.
-Thick cloud provides some protection but you still need protection when there is thin cloud.
+Most of the UV radiation from sunshine still comes through thin cloud cover.

-Many clothes worn in hot weather (such as thin T-shirts) actually allow a lot of sunlight through.
+Many clothes worn in hot weather allow a lot of sunlight through.
 You need to wear tightly woven clothes to protect from the sun's rays.
 If you can see light through a fabric then damaging UV rays can get through too.
+Some clothing states it provides sun protection such as SPF50 clothing.

 The sun's rays are more powerful at higher altitudes.
 It may be cooler up a mountain but you will need more skin protection.

-Fair-skinned people who sunburn easily are at particularly high risk of developing skin cancer and should be most careful about protecting their skin.
+Fair-skinned people who sunburn easily are at particularly high risk sun damage and should be most careful about protecting their skin.

 There is no such thing as a healthy tan.
 A tan is the skin's response to the sun's damaging rays and is therefore an indicator of sun damage.

-Artificial tanning from sun-ray lamps and tanning beds is just as damaging as sunshine - so avoid them.
+Artificial tanning from sun-ray lamps and tanning beds is just as damaging as sunshine - the advice is to avoid them.
 Studies have shown that sunbed use can make you much more likely to get all types of skin cancer.

 Fake tan from a bottle is safer than a natural tan because no sun exposure is required.
 Remember that fake tan is not a sunscreen, and, if you plan to go out in the sun, you will need to apply another product.
 Some fake tans are bronzers that simply stain the skin and can be washed off.
 Other products contain a chemical that reacts with the skin to give a tanned colour.
 The long-term effects of these chemicals are not yet known.
 However, they seem to be safer than tanning in the sun or under a sunbed.